nightscout/trio-docs/docs/configuration/new_user_setup.md

     It is essential that Trio has enough data to make sound recommendations.
 Your settings must be tuned to be used in an Oref algorithm and you must feel comfortable using the Trio app.
 It is not recommended to enable dynamic settings until ALL criteria below are met:

     - You are confident that your ISF, CR, and Basal Rates are tuned for use in the Oref algorithm
-    - You have used Trio with a real CGM and real pump (not simulators) for the recommended minimum of **7 consecutive days**
+    - You have used this version of Trio with a real CGM and real pump (not simulators) for the recommended minimum of **7 consecutive days**
     - You are comfortable with the Trio app